Knowledge Base

 Type C – Cross Pair:

-Type A and Type B are the most common to establish a working link.
+Types A and B are the most common to establish a working link.
 Type is chosen based on requirements and/or project.

-When Fiber/Strand Count, Connector Keying and Fiber-Polarity Type is known, correct Tx -> Rx and Rx <- Tx connection can be assured.
-This is similar for smartphones utilizing Micro-USB – one way works it charges and the other way does not charge.
+When Fiber/Strand Count, Connector Keying, and Fiber-Polarity Type are known, correct Tx -> Rx and Rx <- Tx connections can be assured.
+This is similar for smartphones utilizing Micro-USB – one way works, it charges, and the other way does not charge.
 However, it is important to know what wavelength is used to make a correct choice between Single-Mode Fiber and Multimode Fiber.

 MPO Jacket Color

-MTP MPO Cables can have multiple Jacket colors – Yellow, Blue, Violet, Green, etc. This is because it is an easy way to understand and to distinguish cable’s mode and features.
-For example, Yellow jacket shows that cable has a Single-Mode Fiber, SMF for short, and Aqua jacket shows that cable has a Multimode Fiber, MMF for short.
-Jacket Color Table shows most used equipment cable category and corresponding color.
+MTP MPO Cables can have multiple Jacket colors – Yellow, Blue, Violet, Green, etc. This is because it is an easy way to understand and to distinguish the cable’s mode and features.
+For example, the Yellow jacket shows that the cable has a Single-Mode Fiber, SMF for short, and the Aqua jacket shows that the cable has a Multimode Fiber, MMF for short.
+The Jacket Color Table shows the most used equipment cable category and the corresponding color.

 On a side note.
-Each SMF and MMF has their advantages and drawbacks.
+Each SMF and MMF has its advantages and drawbacks.
 The main being the supported distance.
-MMF cables are mostly used for short distance connections at ranges from 5 to 300 meters and can utilize cheaper transceiver and receiver components.
-SMF cables are and can be used for all ranges, starting from 1 meter to several thousands kilometers but require more precise and expensive lasers and diodes.
+MMF cables are mostly used for short-distance connections at ranges from 5 to 300 meters and can utilize cheaper transceivers and receiver components.
+SMF cables are and can be used for all ranges, starting from 1 meter to several thousand kilometers, but require more precise and expensive lasers and diodes.

 MPO Trunk Cables

-MPO Trunk cable is a way to consolidate and provide compact cross-connection across the infrastructure.
-They are widely used in campus, telecom, data center and corporate networks.
-Furthermore, MPO Trunk, it cannot be said enough, cables provide exceptionally high density and high quality transmission performance and have a very low signal loss.
+MPO Trunk cable is a way to consolidate and provide a compact cross-connection across the infrastructure.
+They are widely used in campus, telecom, data center, and corporate networks.
+Furthermore, MPO Trunk, it cannot be said enough, cables provide exceptionally high density and high quality transmission performance, and have a very low signal loss.

-When thinking of MPO Trunk cables, think of 1:1 connections where both sides are 40G, 100G, 200G, 400G or even 800G.
+When thinking of MPO Trunk cables, think of 1:1 connections where both sides are 40G, 100G, 200G, 400G, or even 800G.
 What comes in on one single end will come out on the other single end.
-To ensure a good connection, it is required to match Trunk Cable fiber count to that of the Transceiver or other Equipment on both ends.
-Below MPO Cable to Transceiver table shows the relation of transceiver Transmission lane count and required Fiber count.
+To ensure a good connection, it is required to match the Trunk Cable fiber count to that of the Transceiver or other Equipment on both ends.
+Below MPO Cable to Transceiver table below shows the relation between the transceiver Transmission lane count and the required Fiber count.
 It is preferred to use short abbreviations to name Short Range (SR) and Long Range (LR) transceivers.
-After corresponding SR or LR a number is added, this matches the number of Transmission (Tx) lanes [in some cases Receiving (Rx) lanes].
-For example, 100G SR4 is a 100G transceiver utilizing 4 lanes each capable of 25G data rate for Tx.
-The same amount of lanes are required for Rx also.
-To ensure 100G SR4 to 100G SR4 connection there is a need for 4 Tx lanes and 4x Rx lanes which requires a total of 8 lanes.
+After corresponding SR or LR, a number is added, which matches the number of Transmission (Tx) lanes [in some cases, Receiving (Rx) lanes].
+For example, 100G SR4 is a 100G transceiver utilizing 4 lanes, each capable of a 25G data rate for Tx.
+The same number of lanes is required for Rx also.
+To ensure a 100G SR4 to 100G SR4 connection, there is a need for 4 Tx lanes and 4x Rx lanes, which requires a total of 8 lanes.
 However, MPO-8 is not used.
 Transceivers that require MPO-8 use MPO-12 and are developed to be fitted with it.

 Additionally, below are the schematics and pinouts for the most common MPO Trunk Cables.
-More information regarding ordering this can be found in our MTP-MPO cable product page.
+More information regarding ordering this can be found on our MTP-MPO cable product page.

 Trunk Cable schematic/structure images and pinouts